SmokedByLuweed/Luweed-s-Red-Journey/Portswigger/Authentication-Vulnerabilities/Vulnerabilities-in-password-basedlogin-PoC17.md

 ## Steps to Reproduce
 1. Identify that the IP block resets after a successful login
 2. Create an interleaved wordlist alternating valid credentials with brute-force attempts against the victim
-3. Run the attack script, which resets the block counter before each victim attempt
+3. Run the attack script, which interleaves valid credentials to trigger server-side counter reset before each victim attempt.
 4. Identify successful login via 302 redirect with victim's username

 ## Proof of Concept